apoliveira/apoliveira.github.io/about.md

 While I no longer play rugby, I was a member of the [White Plains RFC][wprfc] team and played for a number of years.
 I believe it's one of the most beautiful sports and think everyone should give it a [try][try] (pun intended)!

-I also enjoy programming in my spare time (when it exists).
-Check out my projects on [GitHub][github].
+Outside of math I spend my time cycling, baking sourdough bread, and programming.
+Check out some of my projects on [GitHub][github].

 [felipe]: http://framirez.web.wesleyan.edu
 [github]: https://github.com/apoliveira